-The California Square Dance Council, Inc. ("Council") and the dancers of its Affiliates (associations, federations) are members of the United Square
+The California Council of Square Dancers, Inc. ("Council") and the dancers of its Affiliates (associations, federations) are members of the United Square

 Dancers of America, Inc. ("USDA").
 USDA provides two insurance policies, one is Liability Insurance and the other is Accident Medical Insurance, for the Affiliates, clubs, and dancers.
 Each policy is group coverage and is provided to all dancers and clubs who belong to an Affiliate of USDA.